-At any time in their career, staff may take the opportunity of learning about involvement.
-For example, these online resources provide an introduction to engagement and involvement for staff new to the field.
+At any time in their career, staff may take the opportunity of learning about involvement. .

 Have a look at the webpage on Payments and other rewards.
 Where service users or carers need personal support, these additional costs need to be accounted for.